 Learnings from a SaaS IPO — Hashicorp

-Hashicorp is a software company went public in 2021.
+Hashicorp is a software company that just went public.
 Below are some of the highlights and learnings from their prospectus.

 What they do.
 “Our cloud operating model provides consistent workflows and a standardized approach to automating the critical processes involved in delivering applications in the cloud: infrastructure provisioning, security, networking, and application deployment.”

 Always remote first.
 The majority of the company’s 1650 employees have always worked from home.
 Employees at HQ represent less than 10% of the company.

 Opensource first as well.
 “We are committed to an open-source model in which we maintain free open-source offerings while developing proprietary features for paid tiers of our software.
 These proprietary features include collaboration modules, governance and policy modules, enterprise use cases, and premium support and services”